A Canadian Story, Embracing Immigration

 “This is a Canadian story of embracing immigration, then and now,” said park president and CEO Alida Visbach, unveiling the project.
 “Canada is a cultural mosaic and this car, exhibit and performance will represent the stories of Canada’s early immigrants, while allowing today’s Canadians to share their own stories.”

-The interactive exhibit, accompanied by a theatrical performance, will begin a 12-week journey in September 2017, crossing the country from Vancouver to Halifax, ending at the Canadian Museum of Immigration at Pier 21.
-Before the tour, the exhibit and performance will open in Heritage Park, July 1, and remain there to the end of August.
+The interactive exhibit, accompanied by a theatrical performance, will begin a 12-week journey in September 2017, crossing the country from Halifax to Vancouver.
+Before the tour, the exhibit and performance will open in Heritage Park, July 1, and remain there for two weeks.

 The third aspect of the program is its legacy.
 Once Colonist Car 1202 is restored, it will be on permanent display in the park’s Railway Car Shop and play an exciting role in education programs.